paulegradie/Sailfish/source/AsAConsoleApp/README.md

-# Veer Performa Console App Demo
+# Sailfish Console App Demo

-This project provides a demo for how to use Veer performa as a console app.
+This project provides a demo for how to use Sailfish as a console app.